aws-samples/sample-aws-modernization-with-superblocks/content/3_ModuleThree_Frontend/03_HeroStats.md

 2. Add the template:

     - Click the template icon next to "Add Component"
-    - Search for "Hero stats with label below"
+    - Search for "Hero stats with label below, percentage change beside"
     - Click "Insert"